doubleleft/hook-userguide/docs/Features/Template-engine.md

-Templates are compiled using handlebars syntax.
+Templates are compiled using mustache or handlebars syntax.

 Generating a template from commandline: